TimZoet/ParserTongue/readme.md

     return 0;
 ```
 The user can request the help for a specific argument by passing its name.
 For convenience, the name can be in any form:
-short, long, with or without preceding dash(es).If no long help string was set, the short help string is displayed.
+short, long, with or without preceding dash(es).
+If no long help string was set, the short help string is displayed.
 ```
 > app help f
 *or*